kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 ### Q15
 A patient is known to have expose to beta-naphthylamine.
 What is he/she at increased risk of developing?

-    A.
+    A. Small-cell lung carcinoma
+    B. Bladder cancer
+    C. Breast cancer
+    D. Chemical pneumonitis
+    E. Lymphoma

 #### Answer: B. Bladder cancer - **TRUE**

-16. A 70-yo man suffers an ischiaemic stroke and develops a LEFT homonymous hemianopia.
+16. A 70-year-old man suffers an ischiaemic stroke and develops a LEFT homonymous hemianopia.
 Where is the likely infarct?

+    A. Left frontal lobe
+    B. Right frontal lobe
+    C. Left occipital lobe
+    D. Right occipital lobe
+    E. Left temporal lobe

-Answer - D. Right occipital lobe - TRUE
+#### Answer: D. Right occipital lobe - **TRUE**

+### Q17
-17. When does the heart rate decrease?
+When does the heart rate decrease?

-Answer - A. After a meal - FALSE
+#### Answer: A. After a meal - **FALSE**

+### Q18
-18. Which of the following suggest that respiratory failure is chronic rather than acute?
+Which of the following suggest that respiratory failure is chronic rather than acute?

-Answer - A. Plasma bicarbonate of 39 mmol/L - TRUE
+#### Answer: A. Plasma bicarbonate of 39 mmol/L - *TRUE*

+### Q19
-19. A 12-yo boy develops acute tonsillitis.
+A 12-yo boy develops acute tonsillitis.
 He starts to complain of pain in the ear.
 Which nerve is likely to be involved?

-Answer - C. Facial - FALSE
+#### Answer: C. Facial - FALSE

+### Q20
-20. A man undergoes an open inguinal hernia repair.
+A man undergoes an open inguinal hernia repair.
 During the procedure the cord is visualised.
 What structures does is contain?

-Answer - E. Pampiniform plexus - TRUE
+#### Answer: E. Pampiniform plexus - TRUE

 ## Questions 21-30

+### Q21
-21. When performing a LEFT Nephrectomy from a posterior approach, which if the following structures are encountered before reaching the kidney?
+When performing a LEFT Nephrectomy from a posterior approach, which if the following structures are encountered before reaching the kidney?

-Answer - C. Subcostal Nerve
+#### Answer - C. Subcostal Nerve

+### Q22
-22. When performing a RIGHT hemicolectomy, which of the following structures is encountered during dissection?
+When performing a RIGHT hemicolectomy, which of the following structures is encountered during dissection?

-Answer - E. First part of the duodenum
+#### Answer: E. First part of the duodenum

+### Q23
-23. What structure does the Pancrease overly?
+What structure does the Pancreas overly?

-Answer - D. LEFT Adrenal Gland
+#### Answer: D. LEFT Adrenal Gland

+### Q24
-24. What causes a reduction in pulmonary functional residual capacity?
+What causes a reduction in pulmonary functional residual capacity?

-Answer - B. Pulmonary Fibrosis
+#### Answer: B. Pulmonary Fibrosis

+### Q25
-25. Which is a feature of the physiology of Angiotensin II?
+Which is a feature of the physiology of Angiotensin II?

-Answer - E. Released in Hypovolaemia
+#### Answer: E. Released in Hypovolaemia

+### Q26
-26. Which displaces the oxygen-haemoglobin curve to the left?
+Which displaces the oxygen-haemoglobin curve to the left?

-Answer - B. Anaemia
+#### Answer: B. Anaemia

+### Q27
-27. Which factor decreases coronary perfusion?
+Which factor decreases coronary perfusion?

-Answer - C. Alpha stimulation
+#### Answer: C. Alpha stimulation

+### Q2*
-28. Resection of the terminal ileum is associated with malabsorption of which of the following substances?
+Resection of the terminal ileum is associated with malabsorption of which of the following substances?

-Answer - B. Folic Acid
+#### Answer - B. Folic Acid

+### Q29
-29. Which is a feature of the action of insulin?
+Which is a feature of the action of insulin?

-Answer - D. Promotes calcium release from bone
+#### Answer: D. Promotes calcium release from bone

+### Q30
-30. Which causes prolonged vomiting due to pyloric stenosis?
+Which causes prolonged vomiting due to pyloric stenosis?

-Answer - D. A rise in serum chloride
+#### Answer: D. A rise in serum chloride

 ## Questions 31-40